 How a CMMS can increase your return on investment

 CMMS programs can affect many aspects of your organization’s output.
-Your ROI is multi-faceted, so here are some basic tips the impact CMMS programs can and should have on your bottom line.
+Your ROI is multi-faceted, so here are some basic ways that CMMS programs can and should have an impact on your bottom line.
 Your ROI can specifically be determined through your organization’s use of documentation, maintenance procedures, and energy use.
 All are addressed below.

 Reduce the Cost of Handling Documentation

 Whenever you manage a document, costs can be incurred.
 Documents like vendor communications or blueprints are costs that could be easily overlooked without the right organization.
-Over four weeks of time annually could be spent on locating lost documents, as well as costs up to two hundred and twenty dollars.
+Over four weeks could be spent on locating lost documents every year, as well as costs up to two hundred and twenty dollars.
 This is time and money that could be better spent.

 Studies have shown that a good balance of document costs is as follows: 70% for work costs, 19% for the space and assets used, and 11% for other supplies and services.

-A good CMMS can help streamline the many processes of handling documents.
+A good CMMS can help streamline the many processes involved in handling documents.
 Anything that needs to be sent, saved, or copied can be scanned into the software and associated with its asset.
-This efficiency can keep management from being too much of a hassle.
+This efficiency can keep management from being a hassle.

-Establishing a flexible maintenance plan can improve cost effectiveness.
-If a company who has previously relied on fixing errors instead of prevention switches their focus, they could save anywhere between twelve and eighteen percent.
-The ROI can be determined by multiplying the annual cost of maintenance with your new percentage you have saved.
+Establishing a flexible maintenance plan can improve cost-effectiveness.
+If a company who has previously relied on fixing errors instead of prevention switches their focus, they could save anywhere between 12% and 18%.
+The ROI can be determined by multiplying the annual cost of maintenance with the new percentage you have saved.

 Your staff can also increase your potential if they are equipped with mobile devices.
 If tasks can be completed from anywhere, less time can be spent on maintenance tasks.
 In fact, up to forty-four percent of your time can be made up through mobility.